kingfisherphuoc/EasyFilePickerDialog/README.md

 If I have free time, I will make this dialog more customizable:
 1. Customizable dialog theme
 2. Customizable dialog UI (recycler view's row, button, toolbar...)
-Feel free to create an issue if you had any problem.
+<br>Feel free to create an issue if you had any problem.

 ### License
 Copyright 2017 Doan Hong Phuoc